The Best Restaurants Where to Eat in La Paz, Baja Mexico

 One of reasons I like them so much is that they only use Mexican coffee, working directly with local farmers to introduce the best products to their customers.
 They roast their own beans and have developed a cold brew that’s famous all over Baja.

-Just a couple of blocks from the malecón, Docecuarenta is open all day, and pretty late, serving coffee, of course, but they also have sandwiches, salads, pastries, beer and cocktails on the menu.
+Just a couple of blocks from the malecón, Docecuarenta is open all day — and pretty late — serving coffee, of course, but they also feature sandwiches, salads, pastries, beer and cocktails on the menu.
 The shop also sells the cutest mugs and other coffee themed items.
 Bonus: enjoy the good WI-FI while you sip your beverage.

 DOCECUARENTA